Inspiring leadership, confidence, and contribution

 About the Developing Youth Leaders Training:

-NYLC equips young people – particularly those who have not previously had opportunities for leadership – with skills for community action through a series of experiential activities that explore inequity and are rooted in social and emotional learning.
-The training provides hands-on learning through simulations on the intersectionality of race, class, ethnicity, and geography, explorations of personal leadership styles and cultural backgrounds, with the culminating activity of action-planning for community assessments leading to addressing community needs.
-Participants hear and learn from Nobel laureates, as well as other workshop presenters and peers, and directly apply their learning to addressing a community need.
-Key to this leadership development is an inquiry process that sparks creativity and social and emotional learning assets including:
+NYLC equips young people – particularly those who have not previously had opportunities for leadership – with skills for community action through a series of activities that explore identity and equity, rooted in social and emotional learning.
+The training provides hands-on learning through simulations on the intersectionality of race, class, ethnicity, and geography, explorations of personal leadership styles and cultural backgrounds, and action-planning for assessments leading to addressing community needs.
+Participants hear from Nobel laureates, as well as other workshop presenters and peers, and apply their learnings to action-planning.
+Key to this leadership development is an inquiry process that sparks creativity and social and emotional learning including:

 - Empowerment – contribution to community